MuzzammilN/Cryptography/README.md

 # Cryptography
-Implementing Cryptography Algorithms In This Repo
+Implementing Cryptography Encoding & Algorithms In This Repo